 One of the most well known facts about Iguazu Falls is that it’s actually split across two countries.
 Yes, that’s right!
 The waterfalls are divided by the massive Iguazu River.

-Although they both share a fair portion of the hundreds of waterfalls, you should know that 80% of them reside on the Argentinian side.
-Despite not being evenly distributed, both sides present wildly different views, Iguazu Falls history, and endless angles to enjoy them from!
+Although they both share a fair portion of the hundreds of waterfalls, you should know that 80% of them reside on the Argentinian side of Iguazu Falls

-→ Day Trip to the Brazilian Side of Iguazu Falls
+Argentinian Side of Iguazu Falls

 2. How Many Iguazu Waterfalls Are There?

-There are an astonishing 275 waterfalls at Iguazu!
-So how can you see them all??
-Well it really depends which country you’re in.
+Well, it really depends which country you’re in.
 Even though the Brazilian side only contains 1/5th of the Iguazu waterfalls, it’s known for having the best panoramic views.

 3. An Endless Mist of Rainbows

-One thing you’ll notice immediately is the unbelievable rainbows forming all around you at Iguazu Falls.
-If you’re lucky enough to have a sunny day you’re almost guaranteed to see a few.
+One thing you’ll notice immediately, is the unbelievable rainbows forming all around you at Iguazu Falls.
+If you’re lucky enough to have a sunny day, you’re almost guaranteed to see a few.

 The mixture of mist and sun creates the perfect amount of light to generate the beautiful rainbows.
 We couldn’t believe how many we saw springing up around the falls!